 Tip 2: Think of all the things that relax you

 What makes your head unwind?
-What brings your heartbeat down a couple of notches?
+What brings your heartbeat down a couple of beats?
 Candles?
 Classical music?
 Drawing?
 Reading?
 Think of the activities that calm you the most.

 Those are the activities that you may want to partake in, later in the evening.
 A normal heart rate while sleeping is often between 40 to 50 beats per minute.
 That’s strikingly lower than a typical heart rate for adults in day time, which is 60 to 100 beats per minute.